-Spiritually Integrated Psychotherapy (SIP) Certification
+Certification in Spiritually Integrated Psychotherapy (SIP)

-Requirements for ACPE SIP Certification:
+Requirements for Certification in ACPE SIP:

 - Licensed mental health professional (see Note below);